 }

 The error object always includes code, type and message.
-The details array is present when there are field-level validation errors, giving you precise information about what needs to be corrected.
+The details array appears when there are field-level validation errors, giving you precise information about what needs correcting.

 Common error types